 10-YEAR

-What I value
+What I actually value

 Creativity